Lesson Plans and

 A Teacher's Guide with ten lesson plans for this novel by Amy Tan.

 A teacher's study guide for Roll Of Thunder, Hear My Cry by Mildred D. Taylor complete with 4 lesson plans and information about Taylor.

 J. R.R.
 Tolkien's The Hobbit

 An extensive unit from Yale-New Haven Teachers Institute for this classic work by J. R. R. Tolkien.
-See also Ideas for Teachers from the Tolkien Society.
+See also Tolkien's Middle Earth for a nine-unit course from Houghton-Mifflin as well as Ideas for Teachers from the Tolkien Society.